 Not long ago, a good friend of mine reposted an opinion piece on Facebook from an African-American scholar discussing his unwillingness to talk to white people about race.
 It was a very good article and made some great points.
 When I commented that I agreed with some of his opinions and disagreed with others—particularly the recent PC mantra that all white people are born inherently racist—like some form of original sin—I was told by other readers that I did not understand the article and was probably part of the problem.
 As a kid who grew up poor in NYC with more close friends of color than white ones, I found those responses not only offensive, but comical—particularly coming from white Midwestern suburbanites whose only exposure to black people was probably The Cosby Show.

-Progressives expect a 60-year old Baptist woman in Alabama to be tolerant and understanding of a man that dresses like a woman, who is not yet a woman, but identifies as one--yet we call her names and make fun of her if she messes up the “he” or “she” when discussing her.
+Many Progressives expect a 65-year old Baptist woman in Alabama to be tolerant and understanding of a man that dresses like a woman, who is not yet a woman, but identifies as one--yet they call her names and make fun of her if she messes up the “he” or “she” when discussing her.
 This is the very behavior that fuels knuckleheads like Rush Limbaugh and Glenn Beck and makes it harder on LGBT people to gain acceptance—not easier.
 You see, people generally don’t like other people making fun of their grandmothers.